tomycostantino/tomycostantino/README.md

 Hi there 👀

-👨🏻‍💻 I'm a software engineering student in Melbourne, Australia.
+👨🏻‍💻 I'm a software engineering student

-🧠 My main interests are Artificial Intelligence, Machine Learning, and Financial applications of software.
+🧠 My main interests are Artificial Intelligence, Machine Learning, and Financial applications

-CURRENTLY:
+Currently

-  • 🤖 Working on a crypto trading bot with GUI
+  • On holidays visiting family

-  • 📊 Creating a backtesting module to optimize its performance
+  • Learning Solidity 🔨

-  • 💬 Developing an extractive text summarizer
+  • Analysing stock markets and cryptos 📈

-BIO
+Usully

   • 💡Daily work on own projects and try to freelance to gain experience